German Shepherd Boxer Mix

 Price$500 to $1,500

-The German shepherd boxer mix is a relatively new crossbreed without a well-documented history.
-This mixed breed probably existed naturally before designer breeders, likely in North America, started crossing German shepherds and boxers to create a family-friendly guard and work dog, and to meet the increased demand for mixed-breed dogs.
+This mixed breed goes by different names including Boxer Shepherd and Box-a-shep.
+It’s a relatively new crossbreed without a well-documented history.
+It probably existed naturally before designer breeders, likely in North America, started crossing German Shepherds and Boxers to create a family-friendly guard and work dog, and to meet the increased demand for mixed-breed dogs.
+Before we discuss this breed’s traits, let us learn a few things about its parents.

 German Shepherd